The Galaxy of Lights at Space Center Houston is out of this world.

 Six 20-foot high Christmas trees representing the Space Station’s partners surround the rocket.
 As a final touch, starcrossed lovers can tread beneath an enormous 40-foot-tall, 100-foot-long shooting star.

-Galaxy Nights is now open until January 2, from 6 pm – 10 pm nightly.
+Galaxy Nights is open from November 12 until January 2, from 6 pm – 10 pm nightly.
 The display will be closed December 2, 24, and 25.
 Tickets are $19.95 – $24.95 for the public, with members entitled to a 20% discount, and free for children ages 3 and under.